jstritch/easy-git-annex/README.md

 An application may control the environment variables passed to the command and register callbacks for stdout and stderr using ApiOptions.

-The example below clones the current environment, adds variable GIT_TRACE to the copy, and establishes callback handlers for the output.
+The fragment below clones the current environment, adds variable GIT_TRACE to the copy, and establishes callback handlers for the output.
 The apiOptions parameter is accepted by easy-git-annex command methods.